drwpow/pipeline/readme.md

 ## ️🤷🏻‍♂️ About

-I’m Drew, and I’ve been designing & building UI for over a decade.
-I also appreciate pretty things ✨.
-This script came about from several people over the years asking me [about my config][config], and to set up their machines.
+This setup script came about from several people over the years asking me [about my config][config], and to set up their machines.
 I had more than 3 people ask, so I automated it 🤖.

-This setup is one of the least-opinionated setups I’ve come across, but that also doesn’t mean it’s for everyone.
-This tool is for people that either don’t have experience customizing their tooling, or don’t want to.
+Even though this is one of the least-opinionated setups I’ve come across, that also doesn’t mean it’s for everyone!
+This tool is for people that either don’t have experience customizing their config, or don’t want to.

 This software is **public domain**.
 Remix, copy, steal, whatever—just use it to help others!
 Use at your own risk.